 Rivier University is pleased to serve international students from around the world.
-Staff in the International Students Advising Office are here to answer any questions you may have about applying to Rivier and becoming part of the University community.
+Staff in Admissions and the Office of Global Engagement are here to answer any questions you may have about applying to Rivier and becoming part of the University community.

 To apply, please submit the following materials to Rivier University:

-- Application for Admission: Complete the online application or paper version available from the Office of Graduate Admissions.
+- Application for Admission: Complete the online application or submit the paper version.

 - Application Fee: A nonrefundable $25 fee is submitted with paper applications.
 Checks should be made payable to Rivier University.
 Applications for graduate and professional studies undergraduate programs submitted online do not require a fee.

 - Statement of Purpose Essay: In one to two pages, please give your reasons for deciding to do graduate study at Rivier University, and in the field you have selected.
 We are particularly concerned that you cover these points: What previous experiences and commitments have brought you to consider pursuing a graduate program?
 What are your chief objectives in applying now?
 How do you think Rivier University's graduate program will help you in the pursuit of your objectives?

 - One Letter of Recommendation from a current or former professor or work supervisor.
 This may be submitted directly from the author to email@example.com.

 - Official Academic Transcripts from all post-secondary schools attended, undergraduate and graduate.
 These are generally submitted directly to the evaluation agency (see below).

 - Transcript Evaluations: Transcripts from schools, colleges and universities outside of the U.S. must be evaluated by an agency approved by: the National Association of Credential Evaluators (www.naces.org), the Association of International Credential Evaluators (www.aice-eval.org), the American Association of Collegiate Registrars and Admissions Officers (ies.aacrao.org), or by IDP Education.
 See suggested evaluation agencies and addresses for agencies to send evaluations listed below.